Protecting spreadsheet elements

 6. In the Password to unprotect sheet box, type a password for the sheet, click OK, and then retype the password to confirm it.

-Note: Password is optional.
+Note: The password is optional.
 If you don't supply a password, then any user can unprotect the sheet and change the protected elements.
-Make sure that you choose a password that is easy to remember, because if you lose the password, you cannot gain access to the protected elements on the spreadsheet.
+Make sure that you choose a password that is easy to remember because if you lose the password, you cannot gain access to the protected elements on the spreadsheet.

 See also this tip in French: Comment protéger des éléments de la feuille de calcul.